Veolia: 2003 – 2020

-In November 2009, Antoine Frérot has become the Chairman and the CEO of the Group after succeeding Henri Proglio who has been appointed CEO of Électricité de France.
+In November 2009, Antoine Frérot has become the chairman and the CEO of the group after succeeding Henri Proglio who has been appointed CEO of Électricité de France.
 The change has been part of a huge politico-financial scandal in France as Proglio kept executive positions – and subsequent salary – in both companies until public criticism forced him to give up his Veolia revenues.

 Its Veolia Water division remains the largest private operator of water services in the world.

-In March 2011 the company announced the formation of Veolia Transdev, the result of the combination of its transport subsidiary Veolia Transport with Transdev, a subsidiary of Caisse des Dépôts.
-Veolia Transdev is the world's private-sector leader in sustainable mobility with more than 110,000 employees in 28 countries.

-In July 2011, amid disappointing financial results, the company announced the launch of new restructuring plans and redeployment of assets and businesses.
-In December 2011, Veolia announced a €5bn divestment program over 2012–2013.
-The company would comprise only three divisions (Water, Environmental Services and Energy Services).
-The transport businesses Veolia Transdev would be divested.
-Veolia sold a 20% share of Veolia Transdev (now called Transdev) to Caisse des Dépôts in December 2016 and continued to hold a 30% share.
-In January 2019, the 30% share was sold to the Rethmann Group, the owner of Rhenus.